Temp1231112/BStf/untitled.md

 This has been an amazing journey I must say.

-While driving on, the police and the terrorists behind me, chasing, trying to stop me, catch me and… Yep, right, the police may be my savior but those guys will kill me hundred percent sure.
+While driving on, the police and the terrorists behind me, chasing, trying to stop me, catch me and… Yep, right, the police may be my savior but those guys will kill me a hundred percent sure.

 The latest events, the things are flashing on my mind, in a form of some kind of memory flash recollection of the… Unbelievable!

 At first the attack at the La Mata beach…

-Their clear intention was to cause the most horrific terrorist attack, bloody massacre with at least tens of casualties, on the beach, the one full of people, thousands of holidaymakers, in the most beautiful day on earth.
+Their clear intention was to cause the most horrific terrorist attack, a bloody massacre with at least tens of casualties, on the beach, the one full of people, thousands of holidaymakers, on the most beautiful day on earth.

 Then I got involved.
-There was a machine gun shootout, but I survived, and killed four terrorists, one with bare hands, and three with an instant death sentence middle of their forehead, one per each.
+There was a machine gun shootout, but I survived, and killed four terrorists, one with bare hands, and three with an instant death sentence on the middle of their forehead, one per each.

-Then, I saw one man more, I followed him, found out that there were more of them…
+Then, I saw one more man, I followed him, found out that there were more of them…

 And I ended up killing them all, four more terrorists, but now practically about dying myself too.
-But, it was “the last chance” fake.
+But, it was “the last chance”.
 And I survived once again.
 Then being a celebrated hero, given a new-birth name by the public, the “Matador”…

-Then an escape, spending “quality time”, as camping for long hours in sudden hideout in the sewer tube.
-Then, the run through La Mata Park, refreshing bath, run along the rocky route, bushy and scratchy climbing to the Masa hotel, in where I have had been staying for some time…
+Then an escape, spending “quality time”, camping for long hours in a sudden hideout in the sewer tube.
+Then, the run through La Mata Park, refreshing bath, run along the rocky route, bushy and scratchy climbing to the Masa hotel, in where I had been staying for some time…

 Rough night healing my multiple wounds, and especially the gun shot hole through my hip.
 Horrific dream, waking up, straight into the hardcore reality…

 Hideout in the abandoned Eden Roc hotel, some rest with some supplies, but the terrorists finding me, and attacking with heavy force.
-Deathly shootout again, grenades, explosions, many of them dying...
+Deadly shootout again, grenades, explosions, many of them dying...

-Escape, again, by the air now, flying, or actually almost free falling with the wind surfing kite, smashing into the sea.
+Escaping, again, by the air now, flying, or actually almost free falling with the wind surfing kite, smashing into the sea.
 Sinking, practically just about dying again.

 But then, a miracle, somehow surviving, once again, but very, very narrowly…

 Long swim and the rocky route run through Torrevieja’s coastline, to the Marina Salinas.
 Hideout, catch up, as the police found me.

-Powerboat escape, with a real big power yacht, causing little tsunami and a chaos again, crashing through the police barricade and the boat they had used for blocking my way out from the harbor.
+Powerboat escape, with a real big power yacht, causing a little tsunami and a chaos again, crashing through the police barricade and the boat they had used for blocking my way out from the harbor.
 Speedy ride with the speedy yacht straight on towards to Italy.
-But finally turning and heading off to the south, towards Africa at this time.
+But finally turning and heading off to the south, towards Africa this time.

 A bit later, the terrorists finding me again, attacking from the air by the helicopter, shooting, crazy shooting with a heavy machine gun.
-Then firing missiles, a massive explosion, the yacht being destroyed, back into the smallest pieces you can have it.
+Then firing missiles, a massive explosion, the yacht being destroyed, back into the smallest pieces you can have it in.

 Then the longest swim in my long history of the crazy things in the past, and now in the present, as forcefully drawn back into action, again, from my well deserved, permanent and enjoyable, mission of retirement…

 Then, the sweetest ever wakeup call, by a dog… and the most beautiful and desired woman in the world.
 But having a love framed duty call, unofficially official, back in, back to the ranks.

-And the following was the sweetest ever rally race experience in my crazy driver’s past life.
+And the chase was the sweetest ever race rally experience in my crazy driver’s past life.

 Only the fact that we had to escape the police cars, exceeding the limits of the Mercedes SLK, with 283 km high speed, down by the mountain motorway...
-Plus the fact that I had shoot down the news helicopter.
+Plus the fact that I had to shoot down the news helicopter.

 Just to recollect a couple of little disturbing facts in the sweetest ever drive.

 But as always, the heroes will be rewarded, this time as well...
-With the most ever sport-active night sleep in a human history, history of mine, in the most memorable ways.
+With the most ever sport-active night sleep in human history, history of mine, in the most memorable ways.

-Then nice and peaceful but mountainous drive with an old Mercedes 508 survival style “army” van, green, having a good camouflage.
+Then a nice and peaceful but mountainous drive with an old Mercedes 508 survival style “army” van, green, having a good camouflage.

-Ending up to Malaga, to the Plaza Mayor to recollect some unforgettable memories, having the best ever beefs… Or actually, just a few bits of them.
+Ending up in Malaga, to the Plaza Mayor to recollect some unforgettable memories, having the best ever beefs… Or actually, just a few bits of them.

-Sudden shootout, machine guns bursting out the bullets again, the terrorist appearing with the motocross bikes trying to kill us… Managing to kill a few of them, pulling the rest behind me, having companied by the multiple police cars…
+Sudden shootout, machine guns bursting out the bullets again, the terrorists appearing with the motocross bikes trying to kill us… Managing to kill a few of them, pulling the rest behind me, being companied by the multiple police cars…

 And here I am…

-Squeezing the gas at its toppest, reaching the highest speed ever reached by the bike on a fancy coastline boulevard, next to the greatest beaches in Malaga, heading off towards to the harbor, a huge Malaga port area.
+Squeezing the gas at its fullest, reaching the highest speed ever reached by the bike on a fancy coastline boulevard, next to the greatest beaches in Malaga, heading off towards to the harbor, a huge Malaga port area.

-So, with these memory flashes on my mind, at the same time trying to figure out, brains burning, that “what a fuck I can do?”
+So, with these memory flashes on my mind, at the same time trying to figure out, brains burning, that “what the fuck can I do?”

-The command given was to lead the terrorists into the harbor, to conduct a couple of maneuvers there, finally trapping so called “terrorists”, a bunch of mercenaries, at least some of them alive at this time.
+The command given was to lead the terrorists into the harbor, to conduct a couple of maneuvers there, finally trapping the so called “terrorists”, a bunch of mercenaries, at least some of them alive this time.

 Clear orders I admit, but the fact is that I’m well ahead of the schedule given.
-I was supposed to go to the port in peace, at nighttime, after the midnight, without any rush or people in danger around… And then end up into the planned point where the “guys”, our own guys are waiting for us.
+I was supposed to go to the port in peace, at nighttime, after midnight, without any rush or people in danger around… And then end up into the planned point where the “guys”, our own guys are waiting for us.

-But the whole brilliant plan was blown up into the bullshit category by an “unexpected factor” taking the place in action, once again.
+But the whole brilliant plan was blown up into the bullshit category by an “unexpected factor” taking the place into action, once again.
 As the fact apparently being, that I’m the only one, a lonely wolf, “our guy” here now...
 Obviously, without any backup, and help…

 So, as being here, well too early now, just about arriving to the port area, luckily noticing an opening gate, swishing in through a narrow cap, the police and the terrorists apparently following me…

 The question remains, pouring out loud from my mouth:

-    - What a fuck I can do?
+    - What the fuck can I do?